luiscastro193/subtitles-finder/README.md

 # subtitles-finder
-Find subtitles for your favorite series
+Find subtitles for your favorite series.
+Use https://subdl.com/ for movies.